JadenSnellCU/APPM-4600/README.md

 This repository contains all of the homework assignments and labs perfromed in the class APPM 4600: Numerical Analysis.

 ## Subdirectory Structure
-The subdirectory structure includes a main APPM 4600 folder that splits into two subfolders; Homeworks and Labs respectively
+The subdirectory structure includes a main APPM 4600 folder that splits into two subfolders; Homeworks and Labs respectively.

+## Miscellaneous Information